3 Types of Hearing Loss

 - Birth defects of the inner ear

-Mixed hearing loss is a combination of both conductive hearing loss and sensorineural hearing loss.
+A mixed hearing loss is a combination of both conductive hearing loss and sensorineural hearing loss.